cloudmesh-community/fa18-523-56/paper/paper.md

-Ford's data are being sourced from Open XC which contains vehicle and phone application data into a private cloud via Cloud Foundry Websocket or Event Hub [@www-fa18-523-56-ford-nifi].
+Ford's data are being sourced from Open XC which contains vehicle and phone application data into a private cloud via Cloud Foundry WebSocket or Event Hub [@www-fa18-523-56-ford-nifi].
 Data from Websocket are streamed via Kafka into a cloud-based NiFi cluster together with the Event Hub data [@www-fa18-523-56-ford-nifi].
 From the cloud-based NiFi Cluster, the combined data then flows to a